5 Helpful Tips to Buying a Used iPhone or iPad May 02 2017

 - Don't hand over the money until you verify the cell phone is working properly

 - If the pass code lock screen or the Home screen appears, the device hasn't been erased.
-Ask the seller to completely erase the device by going to:
+Ask the seller to completely erase the device by doing the following:

-- (Settings > General > Reset > Erase All Content and Settings) on Apple devices and
+- Then erase all content (Settings > General > Reset > Erase All Content and Settings) on Apple devices

-Don't take ownership of any used cell phone or tablet until it's been erased.
+- Don't take ownership of any used iPhone or iPad until it's been erased.

-- Don't take ownership of the device until this is removed.
+- Don't take ownership of the device until you are able to surf the web, makes calls with all your information.

 3. Meet at a Public Area